-In Canada, tipping is expected when service.
+In Canada, tipping is expected for service.
 Generally, tipping is 15% of the bill but it is not uncommon to tip to 20% for great or outstanding service.
 Sometimes, if you eat out as a larger group (usually of 6 or more) the tip may get added automatically so if you are unsure just ask your server.
 Even if service is bad, you would still tip a lesser amount – perhaps 10% – but not tipping anything can be seen as rude.

 If you are at the bar, tipping is also recommended but it certainly depends on the setting.
 If you order a beer and pay with cash, you’d toss a coin (loonie or toonie) on the bar as a thank you for quick, friendly bar service.